Cooktown

 Table Chart PROFILE FAQ

-Cooktown features high concentrations of lone person households, with a median household size of 2.3 people
+Cooktown features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.8% of all households, including 22.0% couples with children, 27.5% couples without children, and 12.1% single parent families.
-Non-family households constitute the remaining 37.2%, with lone person households at 33.8% and group households comprising 3.7%.
-The median household size is 2.3 people.
+Family households constitute 62.8% of all households, including 22.0% couples with children, 27.5% couples without children, and 12.1% single parent families.
+Non-family households account for the remaining 37.2%, with lone person households at 33.8% and group households comprising 3.7%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households